Medical education in the Philippines

 Medical education in Philippines is principally offered and developed by accredited and government recognized medical schools in the country.

-The Philippine medical schools are graduate schools offering the Doctor of Medicine (M.D.) degree.
+Medical schools in the Philippines are professional schools offering the Doctor of Medicine (M.D.) degree.
 The M.D. is a four-year and six months professional degree program which qualifies the degree holder to take the licensure exam for medical doctors in the Philippines.

 Health professionals are one of the biggest exports of the Philippines and a significant source of tax revenue for the government which subsidises medical education.

+History

+Formal medical education was introduced in the Philippines by the Spaniards through University of Santo Tomas “Facultad de Medicina y Farmacia” on May 28, 1871.
+The undergraduate curriculum was patterned after the Spanish medical system which consisted of 6 years of undergraduate study and 1 year of internship.
+Following the government transition under the American commonwealth system in the late 20th century, the medical curriculum was transformed and patterned after the American curriculum.

 Admission to medical schools

 Before applying to any medical school, a candidate must earn a bachelor's degree with credits in certain required subjects.
+A candidate must be at least 18 years of age.
 The most common pre-medical degrees include biology, psychology, pharmacy, medical technology, biochemistry, microbiology, nursing, radiologic technology and physical therapy.

 In addition, a candidate must take the National Medical Admission Test (NMAT), the national entrance exam for all medical schools in the Philippines.

-Professional medical degree

-The Doctor of Medicine (M.D.) is a four-year professional degree program dealing with medical theories, practices, technologies, and problem solving.

-The completion of the degree program with one-year postgraduate internship qualifies a candidate to take the licensure exam for medical doctors in the Philippines.
+Foreign students may apply and attend medical school in the Philippines.
+NMAT and bachelor's degree are required for admission to the medical program.
+Students from countries with direct entrance programs to medicine without a bachelor's degree, such as countries that follow the British system of training, are required to attend a two-year pre-medical program that leads to a bachelor's degree in biology.
+The pre-medical degree for foreign students is typically conducted online.
+Once deemed eligible for application to medical school, applicants must pass a background screening, medical exam, and interview prior to admission to the program.